-Meal planning is a great way to help you get more organized at home and will save you a considerable amount money at the grocery store.
-However, meal planning when you’re on a tight budget makes things just a little bit more time consuming.
-That’s because in addition to planning meals for your family, you need to take your budget into consideration by finding ways to save as much money as possible as you plan out each dish.
+Meal planning is a great way to help you get more organized at home and can also save you a considerable amount money at the grocery store.
+However, meal planning when you are already on a tight budget makes things just a little bit more time consuming.
+That’s because in addition to planning meals for your family, you need to take your budget into consideration by finding ways to save as much money as you possibly can while you plan out each dish.
 With these simple tips, you can learn everything you need to know about how to meal plan on a budget.

 What is Meal Planning?